Charles Wellford Leavitt: Professional career

 Camden County, New Jersey also hired Leavitt after organizing its park commission in 1926.
-As consulting engineer, Leavitt and his firm were charged with developing a countywide public park and playground system.
+As consulting engineers, Leavitt and his firm were charged with developing a countywide public park and playground system.
 But Camden County subsequently purchased several properties which, Leavitt argued, were bought solely to enhance the property values of well-connected Camden businessmen – one of whom was the Commissioner of Parks.
 Although some of Leavitt's early plans were utilized, "the Park Commission therefore fired the brilliant engineer and so lost the vital support and support of his patron, Eldridge Johnson, president of the Victor Talking Machine Company."

 Leavitt also designed municipal parks, including the federal parks in Cuba, the Washington Crossing Park on the Delaware River, and did much of the initial town planning of West Palm Beach, Florida, and Garden City, New York, as well as other prominent urban design projects.
 He served as chief engineer for the Palisades Interstate Park Commission and designed urban plans for Long Beach; Garden City, Long Island, New York; Monument Valley Park in Colorado Springs, Colorado; the lieutenant governor's residence in Toronto, Ontario; he also designed the stadium grandstand at Pittsburgh's Forbes Field, and was the primary landscape architect for Woodlawn Cemetery in the Bronx.

 Charles Leavitt, a resident of Hartsdale, New York, was a longtime member of the American Society of Civil Engineers, the American Society of Landscape Architects, and the Architectural League of New York.
 Like many architects, especially in the era in which Leavitt practiced, he often bounced between his professional responsibilities and the social contacts which furnished him a steady stream of well-heeled clients.
 During his early years in business particularly, Leavitt was heavily reliant on his principal engineering assistant Robert W. Sayles, who died in 1913.

-On Leavitt's own death at age 57 from pneumonia in 1928, the firm, which had become Charles Wellford Leavitt & Son, remained active until 1940, run by Leavitt's son Gordon.
+On Leavitt's own death at age 57 from pneumonia in April 1928, the firm, which had become Charles Wellford Leavitt & Son, remained active until 1940, run by Leavitt's son Gordon.
 In its obituary of Leavitt, The New York Times noted his design of disparate structures, including country clubs, race tracks, private estates, as well as his work on the Palisades and town planning.
 The Times called the designer a "landscape engineer" and "park designer."

-Charles Leavitt and his wife Clara had four other living children, and an infant daughter who died at four weeks.